codyhartsook/code_portfolio/decentralized_computing/README.md

 is defined as the distance between two, three dimensional points in space.
 The x and y coordinates represent longitude and latitude while the z
 coordinate is a function of local energy cost and demand.
 The matching is
-done by searching the network server's d-dimensional tree of compute
+done by searching the network server's 3-dimensional tree of compute
 servers which returns the server with the smallest distance to the client.
 A critical aspect of the system is defining the z coordinate of the
 compute servers.
 This will be done by retrieving the real time electricity
 cost in the region of the server and using that to generate a discrete
 value.
 This value must be large enough that it can out-weigh the x and y
 coordinates when computing the closest neighbor.
+This will enable clients
+to connect to servers in low cost/low demand regions.